-- What is GCWR?
+What is GCWR?

 GCWR is your vehicle and trailer’s gross combined weight rating.
 This is essentially your vehicle’s GVWR combined with the maximum towing weight.
-Like the gross vehicle weight rating, it is important to consider passengers and cargo in addition to the bodyweight of the tow vehicle when calculating the GCWR.
+Like the gross vehicle weight rating, it is important to consider passengers and cargo in addition to the body weight of the tow vehicle when calculating the GCWR.

-- Can you tow more with a weight distribution hitch?
+Can you tow more with a weight distribution hitch?

-- Does a weight distribution hitch increase payload?
+Does a weight distribution hitch increase payload?

 Payload capacity is the maximum amount of weight your vehicle can safely carry and cannot be increased with a weight distribution hitch.
 You should always follow the maximum towing and payload capacity as detailed by the vehicle manufacturer.
 Towing more than the capacity is hazardous and compromises the safety of you and others on the road.

-- Can you increase a vehicle’s towing capacity?
+Can you increase a vehicle’s towing capacity?

-- Does a weight distribution hitch reduce tow ball weight?
+Does a weight distribution hitch reduce tow ball weight?

 Tow ball weight is the weight applied from your trailer to the tow ball on your vehicle.
-The wheels of the trailer takes the bulk of the trailer weight while a portion of it is transferred onto your vehicle via the tow ball.
+The wheels of the trailer take the bulk of the trailer weight while a portion of it is transferred onto your vehicle via the tow ball.
 The tow ball weight impacts trailer stability – too light and your trailer will sway, too heavy and the vehicle may exceed its GVM.